-Various TAs are also involved in the teaching of this course.
+Several teaching assistants are also involved in the teaching of this course.
 You may meet some of them over the course of the term.
 However, any concerns about grading should come to your instructors via mechanisms outlined on Canvas (namely, the grade change request form).